raspberrypilearning/xai-challenge-audio-classfier/en/step_2.md

 --- task ---

 Record several samples of the background noise where you are.

-Try to do around 8 to 10 samples, but remember - the more **training data** you add, the better your model will work!
+**The minimum required for your model to work is 8 samples**, but remember - the more **training data** you add, the better your model will work!

 --- /task ---